nchristiny/nchristiny.github.io/history/index.md

 It was this formative experience that enamored me to the Open Source Software movement as we know it today.

 In primary school I learned Turbo Pascal for an elective class called Comp Lit, (as in literacy!)
-The Internet as we know became more accessible at the height of the dial-up era, and I was in the thick of it.
+The Internet as we know it became more accessible at the height of the dial-up era, and I was in the thick of it.
 Even though I was very young, I sensed the momentousness of events and it was an exciting time.

 After learning BASIC and Turbo Pascal, the next logical step was C or Java.
-However, there seemed to be such a daunting skill gap that I hesitated taking that next step.
+However, it seemed to be such a daunting skill gap that I hesitated taking that next step.
 I sometimes wonder how my life would have been had I taken the plunge into the unknown and continued learning programming back then.

 ## Hook 'em horns
-As it turned out, my interests at the time lay with my childhood dream of becoming an astronomer, therefore I attended and graduated from the University of Texas at Austin with a double major, Bachelor of Science in Astronomy and a Bachelor of Arts in Physics.
+As it turned out my interests at the time lay with my childhood dream of becoming an astronomer, therefore I attended and graduated from the University of Texas at Austin with a double major, Bachelor of Science in Astronomy and a Bachelor of Arts in Physics.

 FORTRAN, or Fortran as it was later known[^fn-8], is the language most associated with regards to astronomical calculation programs.
 It is a fascinating language with a rich history which is still in use in certain places, notably NASA and some financial systems.
 Unfortunately I did not use FORTRAN directly.
-The programming I had exposure to was mostly MATLAB and LabVIEW.
+The programming I had most exposure to during college were MATLAB and LabVIEW.

 To be continued…